rraqueno/CelebA-data-01/README.txt

 The three directories contain the first 01, 05, and 10 images of the the CelebA data set.

-The docke image contains its own /data directory which can be overridden for resulting docker containers using a form of the following "docker run".
+The docker image contains its own /data directory which can be overridden for resulting docker containers using a form of the following "docker run".

 	docker run -it --mount type=bind,source=$PWD/data-05,target=/data --name data-test-05 		rdsc-imagemagick-identify-test